openjournals/docs/editing.md

 ### How papers are assigned to editors

-By default, unless an editor volunteers, the Associated Editor-in-chief (AEiC) on duty will attempt to assign an incoming paper to the most suitable handling editor.
+By default, unless an editor volunteers, the Associate Editor-in-chief (AEiC) on duty will attempt to assign an incoming paper to the most suitable handling editor.
 While AEiCs will make every effort to match a submission with the most appropriate editor, there are a number of situations where an AEiC may assign a paper to an editor that doesn't fit entirely within the editor's research domains:

-- If there's no obvious fit to _any_ of the JOSS editors
+- If there's no obvious fit to _any_ of the JOSE editors
 - If the most suitable editor is already handling a large number of papers
 - If the chosen editor has a lighter editorial load than other editors

-In most cases, an AEiC will ask one or more editors to edit a submission (e.g. `@editor1, @editor 2 - would one of you be willing to edit this submission for JOSS`).
+In most cases, an AEiC will ask one or more editors to edit a submission (e.g. `@editor1, @editor 2 - would one of you be willing to edit this submission for JOSE`).
 If the editor doesn't respond within ~3 working days, the AEiC may assign the paper to the editor regardless.

 ### Finding reviewers

 At this point, the handling editor's job is to identify reviewers who have sufficient expertise in the field of software and in the field of the submission.
-JOSS papers have to have a minimum of two reviewers per submission, except for papers that have previously been peer-reviewed via rOpenSci.
-In some cases, the editor also might want to formally add themself as one of the reviewers.
+JOSE papers have to have a minimum of two reviewers per submission, except for papers that have previously been peer-reviewed via rOpenSci.
+In some cases, the editor also might want to formally add themselves as one of the reviewers.
 If the editor feels particularly unsure of the submission, a third (or fourth) reviewer can be recruited.

 To recruit reviewers, the handling editor can mention them in the `PRE-REVIEW` issue with their GitHub handle, ping them on Twitter, or email them.
 After expressing initial interest, candidate reviewers may need a longer explanation via email.
 See sample reviewer invitation email, below.